Islandora/documentation/docs/technical_documentation.md

 To keep things simple for the purposes of this example, we're leaving out some pretty important details, most notably authentication.
 But as you can see, there's not much to it.
 In fact, the most difficult part of assembling this example was setting up the Drupal Services module and figuring out what the format Drupal was expecting for the JSON message.

 For more on Camel, check out the [Camel API] documentation and the community documentation on the [Camel][Apache Camel] website.
-If you're looking for something more than just community and api docs, check out [Camel in Action].
+If you're looking for something more than just community and API docs, check out [Camel in Action].
 It's well worth the money.

 ### Inversion of Control and Camel
 Camel works very well with both the [Spring] and [Blueprint] Inversion of Control (e.g. Dependency Injection) frameworks.
 The routes can even be defined directly in the application context XML's for either.
 These sorts of frameworks, while both powerful and valuable, are often a stumbling point for developers who have never been exposed to them.
 We will be using the Spring inversion of control framework to bootstrap the application, but routes will be defined in the Java DSL.
 It is also advisable to stick to the Camel API, extending custom Processors when extra functionality is needed.
 Bean injection and delegation should only happen when interfaces and single inheritance cannot be utilized for code re-use, or to provide a pluggable system (but *only if it's truly necessary*).
 We are attempting to keep the application context's XML as simple as possible, and in order to do so, the exposure of beans must be minimal.
 Plus, let's be honest, non-programmers and managers aren't going to be manipulating the XML and redeploying if we expose every possible bean reference.
 We're programmers, let's do as much in code as possible for all the benefits it provides (code completion, compile time safety, debugging, etc...).

 ### Camel and Scripting Languages
 Camel provides extra functionality for scripting language integration, but it is advised to stick to using Camel's provided Simple language for basic filters, expressions, and predicates.
 Anything more complicated than the Simple language can handle should be done in Java for compile-time safety and debugging purposes.
-The other languages offered by Camel that look attractive (javascript, ruby, python) aren't *The Real McKoy*.
+The other languages offered by Camel that look attractive (Javascript, ruby, python) aren't *The Real McKoy*.
 They are JVM implementations of said languages (Rhino, JRuby, Jython), and often have unexpected idiosyncrasies because they're being boiled down to JVM bytecode behind the scenes.
 Being explicit with Java is less of a hassle than it may seem, particularly given the fact that you can attach a remote debugger in your IDE and troubleshoot so easily.

 # *THE PLAN*
 The integration of all the various subsystems will be achieved through asynchronous middleware.
 This means that Drupal will never explicitly call out to Fedora, and Fedora will never explicitly call out to Drupal.
 The middleware will consume messages from Fedora's event queue and utilize Drupal services for information flow from Fedora to Drupal.
 For information flow from Drupal to Fedora, Drupal will use services provided by the Camel middeware layer that encapsulate complicated data manipulation and Fedora logic within a single transaction.
 This will all be done using Drupal's hook system (which is an event system in a sense), allowing a developer to manipulate node content as if they were working on a normal Drupal site, with operations on Fedora content getting seamlessly deferred to the middleware.
-In order to maintain asycnronous behavior, Camel services will accept requests from Drupal, but immediately publish request content as messages onto a persistant queue so that work can be performed when and where it is appropriate.
+In order to maintain asynchronous behavior, Camel services will accept requests from Drupal, but immediately publish request content as messages onto a persistent queue so that work can be performed when and where it is appropriate.
 For those who like diagrams, the following image represents this flow of information between the main three layers of the stack.

 ![Layer Interaction](https://raw.githubusercontent.com/wiki/Islandora-Labs/islandora/images/layer-interaction.gif)

 Setting up the software in this manner effectively decouples Fedora and Drupal from each other, both in terms of synchronicity and application logic.
 The benefits to this are deep, resulting in:
-- A system that can scale out horizontally because of the use of persistant queues, adapting to heavier load.
+- A system that can scale out horizontally because of the use of persistent queues, adapting to heavier load.
 - A system that offers a better user experience due to decreased wait times for page loads.
-Only interacting with Fedora when create, update, and deletion operations will prevent us from becoming disk bound due to a high volume of unneccessary read requests to Fedora.
+Only interacting with Fedora when create, update, and deletion operations will prevent us from becoming disk bound due to a high volume of unnecessary read requests to Fedora.
 - The entire Drupal module ecosystem is opened up for Islandora developers, themers, and site builders.
 Now when someone says, "But there's a Drupal module for that, right?", we no longer have to sheepishly respond with "Well... that's not how it really works..."
 - Tuque as an object relational mapper for Fedora is no longer required.
 Drupal's Node system, which is an ORM that can be configured through a UI, in combination with the fcrepo-camel component can replace this functionality in its entirety.
 - The ability to utilize Drupal for and its relational database for application logic, avoiding the usual hacks such as temporary RELS-EXT statements and an over-reliance on Solr.
 - A generic viewer framework!
 Our usual js viewers for objects can be rewritten as custom Drupal field renderers, allowing site builders to finally have the control over page display they've always wanted.
 - XML Forms is no longer required.
 Between [xpath_field](https://github.com/alxp/xpath_field) and something like [jquery.xmleditor](https://github.com/UNC-Libraries/jquery.xmleditor) or [doctored.js](http://holloway.co.nz/doctored/), xml metadata can be edited and extracted in a manner which is configurable and ties directly into Drupal's display system.
-- Gsearch is no longer required.
+- GSearch is no longer required.
 The fcrepo-camel component can replace this functionality with a few lines of code.
 Though it is unlikely that xslts will be eliminated from the stack altogether, at least the massive xslt layer in the current stack can be broken apart in a reasonable manner.
 Also, the programmer will have access points to provide custom logic before and after processing.
 This makes complicated indexing scenarios like those that require information from multiple objects accessible to a wider audience.

 ### Islandora Sync
 When designing systems, it's tempting to be drawn towards what appear to be similarities between requirements at first.
 This often leads to a design built around code re-use that seems obvious in the early stages of development.
 Unfortunately, as functional requirements shift and use cases are added, more and more of the initial assumptions will be violated.
-Over time, this design will start to sag, and its "generic" systems will become more of a hinderance than a benefit.
-With this in mind for the middleware, we are simply going to map out space for each operation that must be performed on each type of resource based on message type, content model, and mimetype.
+Over time, this design will start to sag, and its "generic" systems will become more of a hindrance than a benefit.
+With this in mind for the middleware, we are simply going to map out space for each operation that must be performed on each type of resource based on message type, content model, and MIME type.
 As work progresses and similarities present themselves, we will aggressively refactor in order to maintain code re-use.
 But as experience has proven, attempting to make a large systems that handle all use cases will only lead to deterioration, as one by one the initial assumptions will fall by the way side.
 We have to give each concept its own room in the code base so that things which at first appear similar can vary independently over the course of development.
 This will also allow for eventual bean exposure so that the system can be made pluggable for users with custom use cases.
 Ironically, it is by being explicit that we will achieve a more robust and customizable middleware.

 When messages first come in from Fedora through ActiveMQ, there will be a sorting layer that will process each message so that it eventually winds up in the appropriate place.
 The things we will have to sort on are:
 - Resource type